ExistedGit/Dota2Cheat/README.md

 There weren't many open-source Dota cheats.
 And so I decided to fix that.
 Written in C++20 with love

-SDK folder code is from another github repo, [McDota](https://github.com/LWSS/McDota) by LWSS.
+Some SDK bits were fully or partionally taken from [McDota](https://github.com/LWSS/McDota) by LWSS.
 It's a very helpful source regarding memory structures

 Using [GLFW](https://github.com/glfw/glfw), [GLEW](https://glew.sourceforge.net/) and [ImGui](https://github.com/ocornut/imgui) for the interface, cheers to their wonderful creators!